deepmodeling/deepmd-kit/doc/install/easy-install.md

 ## Install Python interface with pip

-If you only want to install the Python interface and have no existing TensorFlow installed, you can use `pip` to install the pre-built package of the Python interface with CUDA 11 supported:
+If you have no existing TensorFlow installed, you can use `pip` to install the pre-built package of the Python interface with CUDA 11 supported:

 ```bash
 pip install deepmd-kit[gpu]